alumniei/commitporto/README.md

 1. Change the path to the `Homepage`.
 In the file `src/router/index.js` change the `path` of the `Homepage` route from `/` to `/<YEAR>`
 1. Build a static version with `$ yarn run build`
 1. Copy the ALL generated content from the `dist` folder to the matching folder in the commitporto-previous repository `~/git/commitporto-previous/<YEAR>`
 1. Commit & push.
-Github pages should deployt it automatically :)
+Github pages should deploy it automatically :)